-\ The percent of time working at the applicant's organization (i.e., half-time 50% or 0.50 FTE)
+^{} The percent of time working at the applicant's organization (i.e., half-time 50% or 0.50 FTE)

-\\ The percent of time working on this specific project (i.e., worker is 50% time at the organization but spends 100% of his/her time on specific project)
+The percent of time working on this specific project (i.e., worker is 50% time at the organization but spends 100% of his/her time on specific project)

-PFS Guide for Comprehensive Strategic Plan
+Guide for Comprehensive Strategic Plan

-The purpose of this document is to guide PFS sub-recipients in the development of their comprehensive strategic plans, which focus on the implementation of prevention strategies in their respective communities.
-This document highlights all areas to be addressed in the strategic plan, including the logic model, action plan and evaluation.
+The purpose of this document is to provide guidance in the development of the comprehensive strategic plan, which focuses on the implementation of evidence-based or innovative prevention strategies in the identified service areas.
+This document highlights all areas to be addressed in the strategic plan, including the logic model, action plan and evaluation design.